Access the latest news, analysis and trends impacting your business.

 Your sales rep submission has been received.
 One of our sales representatives will contact you soon.

-There’s a lot of complexity in the world, requiring companies to balance geopolitical dynamics, regulatory changes and customer expectations.
-Drawing upon his 30-year career in banking, brokerage and financial services, and The ABCDs of Innovation™ — how Broadridge helps our clients understand and apply next-gen technologies — Chris Perry discusses turning disruption into opportunity, the issues that are keeping executives up at night, and insights into the future in this Reimagining Communications episode, “Get Ready for The ABCDs of Innovation.”
+We are operating in a challenging new normal – a virtual living and working environment, requiring us to adapt quickly.
+At the same time, we are also connected in our shared desire for stability, calm and guidance.
+Drawing upon his 30-year career in banking, brokerage and financial services, and The ABCDs of Innovation® — how Broadridge helps our clients understand and apply next-gen technologies — Chris Perry discusses turning disruption into opportunity in this Reimagining Communications episode, “Get Ready for The ABCDs of Innovation.”

 Starting with The ABCDs of Innovation: “There's a lot of complexity in the world, and I tend to try to break things down to simpler levels.
-So, I coined the phrase ‘The ABCDs of Innovation.’
+I tend to try to break things down to simpler levels, so I coined the phrase ‘The ABCDs of Innovation’ to capture how Broadridge helps clients understand and apply next-gen technologies.
 A is for artificial intelligence.
-It's applying that technology to great use cases that will make the world more efficient, more effective and improve customer experience.
+It's applying technology to use cases that will make the world more efficient and effective while improving the customer experience.
 B is for blockchain.
 It has immense possibilities; for example, we have blockchain platforms for global proxy, collateral management and repo.
 C is for the Cloud.
-There's a movement to make data available in a ubiquitous way so that it can be available in a SaaS model and the Cloud is a really powerful tool to do that.
-The D is for digital and data, which run through everything we do.
-They're both important because most of these other technologies are only as good as the data that you have.
+There's a movement to make data available in a ubiquitous way so that it can be available in a SaaS model, and the Cloud is a powerful tool to do that.
+The D is for digital and data, which runs through everything we do.
+This is important because most of these other technologies are only as good as the data that you have.
 So, The ABCDs of Innovation are a way to simplify how we communicate about these very complex technologies and capabilities.”

 Creating Engaging Experiences: “How do we make everything we do more engaging?
-Each generation is different in what they want and the way in which you engage the digital natives is different than those that can’t change the time on their flashing VCR clock.
+Each generation is different in what they want and the way in which they engage.
+Digital natives are different than those that can’t change the time on their flashing VCR clock.
 We have to respect that.
 The next generation of communications will be digital engagements that feel like personal interactions.
-We have to change the dynamics so that these essential communications are purposeful for the recipient.
-One of the things that Broadridge is working on is making those communications valuable and actionable for the recipient.”
+We have to change the dynamics so that these essential communications are purposeful for the recipient; they need to valuable and actionable for the recipient.”